 ... but still ....

 I can't help but miss what Independence Days were like back when I was growing up on 96th Place in the Ozone Park neighborhood of New York City.
-That scene has to be seen ( and smelt and heard ) to be believed.
-Of course, I've never been on an 18th Century battlefield, but I've got to image that those battlefields sounded and smelt a lot like the way 96th place smelt and sounded every July 4th in the 1970's.
+That scene had to be seen ( and smelt and heard ) to be believed.
+Of course, I've never been on an 18th Century battlefield, but I've got to image that those battlefields sounded and smelt a lot like the way 96th Place smelt and sounded every July 4th in the 1970's.

 Certainly not wise ....